Therety/vm-detection/README.md

 # VM Detection in C

 I've been working on this project for a while, while working on other stuff, and decided to include it here for anybody interested.
 I am aware there could be issues or false positives depending on the setup — it's meant as a learning tool.
-Note that there are some parts written in Assembly (don't get scared, i was learning it on the way :D)
+Note that there are certain parts written in Assembly (don't get scared, i was learning it on the way :D)

 ## About